Equivalences of Graded Categories: Classification of graded extensions

-As $o_4(c,M)$ is trivial, we know from Lemma~\ref{lem:nonempo4} that the set of system of associators for $(c,M)$ is non-empty.
-Therefore putting everything together we have that systems of associators for $(c,M)$ form a torsor over $H^3(G,\mathbb{C}^\times)$. \end{proof}
+Putting everything together we have that systems of associators for $(c,M)$ form a torsor over $H^3(G,\mathbb{C}^\times)$. \end{proof}

-We can now prove the classification of $G$-graded extensions of $B$.
-Given a $G$-graded extension of $B$, we can extract a group homomorphism $c: G \to \BrPic(B)$, a system of products $M$ for $c$, and a system of associators $A$ for $(c,M)$.
+We can now prove the classification of $G$-graded extensions of $\cC$, up to equivalence of extensions.
+Given a $G$-graded extension of $\cC$, we can extract a group homomorphism $c: G \to \BrPic(\cC)$, a system of products $M$ for $c$, and a system of associators $A$ for $(c,M)$.
 Conversely given this triple of data, we can reconstruct the $G$-extension as described earlier in this Section.
-Thus to classify $G$-extensions of $B$, we have to classify triples $(c,M,A)$.
+Thus to classify $G$-graded extensions of $\cC$, we have to classify triples $(c,M,A)$.

 Let $c$ be any group homomorphism $G \to \BrPic(B)$, then Lemma~\ref{lem:nonempo3} says we can pick a system of products for $c$ if and only if $o_3(c)$ vanishes.
-As $o_3(c)$ vanishes, Lemma~\ref{lem:tor2} says that systems of products for $c$ form a torsor over $H^2(G, \Inv(Z(B)))$.
+As $o_3(c)$ vanishes, Lemma~\ref{lem:tor2} says that systems of products for $c$ form a torsor over $H^2(G, \Inv(\cZ(\cC)))$.
 Let $M$ be a system of products for $c$, then Lemma~\ref{lem:nonempo4} says we can pick a system of associators for $(c,M)$ if and only if $o_4(c,M)$ vanishes.
 As $o_4(c,M)$ vanishes, Lemma~\ref{lem:tor3} says that systems of associators for $(c,M)$ form a torsor over $H^3(G, \mathbb{C}^\times)$.

-This completes the classification of $G$-graded extensions of $B$, considered up to equivalence of extensions.
+This completes the classification of $G$-graded extensions of $\cC$, up to equivalence of extensions.